shakfu/py-js/README.md

 ### Automated Test of Build Variations

-If you would like to see which build variations are compatible with your current setup, there's an automated test which attempts to compile all build variations in sequence and will log all results to a `logs` directory in the project and provide a report of build times and success rates:
+If you would like to see which build variations are compatible with your current setup, there's an automated test which attempts to compile all build variations in sequence and will log all results to a `logs` directory:

 ```bash
 make test
 ````

-This can take a long time, but it is worth doing to understand which variations works on your particular setup.
+This can take a long time, but it is worth doing to understand which variations work on your particular setup.

 If you want to test or retest one individual variation, just prefix `test-` to the name of variation as follows: